batmac/ccat/README.md

         easyseal: encrypt with Nacl EasySeal, key used is printed on stderr
     filter:
         filterUTF8: remove non-utf8
-        jsonpath: a jsonpath expression to apply (on $, with all ',' replaced by '|'
+        jsonpath: a jsonpath expression to apply (on $, with all ',' replaced by '|', all ':' replaced by '£')
         removeANSI: remove ANSI codes

 ('X:Y' means X is an argument with default value Y)